nuuuwan/news_lk3_data/README.md

 “These sort of actions go against those basic principles,” Sirisena added.

-He stated that prevailing situation is extremely regrettable and that and that the opposition parties will unite in their efforts to do their utmost in a democratic manner to get former President Wickremesinghe released.
+He stated that the prevailing situation is extremely regrettable and that the opposition parties will unite in their efforts to do their utmost in a democratic manner to get former President Wickremesinghe released.

+Former Foreign Minister Prof. G.L.
+Peiris said it is clearly evident that this is an attempt to intimidate and silence the opinions expressed against the government.

 ...